muhammmedkhattab/AFT-Backend/readme.md

     Tests are located under: src/test/java

 **Run:**
-    *If tests failed try to rerun them again as every time the results are different due to the Flaky behaviour for the API"
+    "If tests failed try to rerun them again as every time the results are different due to the Flaky behaviour for the API"

     Run all tests: